maryjis/DeformCNNAE/README.md

 # DeformCNNAE
-2D and 3D deformable CNN Autoencoders
+2D and 3D deformable CNN Autoencoders on EEG spectrums